-Material misstatements are differences or omissions of amounts and disclosures that would affect a reader's overall understanding of the financial statements.
+Material misstatements are differences or omissions of amounts and disclosures that, in our judgement, are likely to influence readers' overall understanding of the financial statements.
 If we had found material misstatements that were not corrected, we would have referred to them in our opinion.

 An audit involves carrying out procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on our judgement, including our assessment of risks of material misstatement of the financial statements whether due to fraud or error.
-In making those risk assessments, we consider internal control relevant to the preparation of the Fund's financial statements that fairly reflect the matters to which they relate.
+In making those risk assessments, we consider internal control relevant to the preparation of the Fund's financial statements that give a true and fair view of the matters to which they relate.
 We consider internal control in order to design audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on the effectiveness of the Fund's internal control.